 Hollywood and Sweet Mama, or well

-Marilyn Miller, the "Queen of Broadway" asserting herself with skill in Sunny, a new version of the musical released in New York in 1926.
-More classical but humorous, Whoopee! whose score was assigned to Walter Donaldson and Guy Kahn is a successful version of a recent Broadway hit.
-Eddie Cantor occupies there the main role, surrounded with the Goldwyn Girls.
-The producer Samuel Godwyn took on for the choreography a certain Busby Berkeley, an atypical character about whom he already knows of what he is able behind a camera.
+Marilyn Miller, the "Queen of Broadway" skillfully asserting herself in Sunny, a new version of the musical released in New York in 1926.
+More classical but humorous, Whoopee! whose score was assigned to Walter Donaldson and Gus Kahn is a successful version of a recent Broadway hit.
+Eddie Cantor occupies there the main role, sided by the Goldwyn Girls.
+The producer Samuel Godwyn took on for the choreography a certain Busby Berkeley, an atypical character about whom he already knows what he is able to do behind a camera.